OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/fa/mktcap.md

 ---
 title: mktcap
-description: "This page provides documentation about the mktcap function of OpenBB-finance\u2019\
-  s Yahoo Finance Module.
+description: ""This page provides documentation about the mktcap function of OpenBB-finance\u2019\" s Yahoo Finance Module.
 It explains the operation and usage of the functions for\
   \ market cap modeling and charting over a certain period."
 keywords: